Lectures on LHC Physics: Higgs physics

-This is the maximum value of $m_H$ maintaining perturbative unitarity for $WW\rightarrow WW$ scattering.
+This is the maximum value of $m_H$ consistent with perturbative unitarity for $WW\rightarrow WW$ scattering.
 Replacing the Higgs mass by the self coupling we can formulate the same constraint as $\lambda < 2 \pi$.
-In this form we see that perturbative unitarity goes right to the limitations of perturbation theory, which means that we should include higher order effects as well as higher dimensional operators to get a reliable numerical prediction in the range of $m_H \lesssim 1$~TeV.
-In the following section we will have another less perturbatively limited look at the behavior of large $\lambda$.
+The leading term in our analysis of perturbative unitarity is simply the size of the four-Goldstone coupling, the two Higgs diagrams are sub-leading in $m_H^2/s$.
+This means that perturbative unitarity seriously probes the limitations of perturbation theory, so we should include higher order effects as well as higher dimensional operators to get a reliable numerical prediction in the range of $m_H \lesssim 1$~TeV.

 Of course, if we limit $s$ to a finite value this bound changes, and we can compute a maximum scale $s_\text{max}$ which leaves $WW\rightarrow WW$ perturbatively unitary for fixed $m_H$: for $m_H \lesssim v$ this typically becomes $\sqrt{s_\text{max}}\sim 1.2$~TeV.
-This number is one of the motivations to build the LHC as a high energy collider with a partonic center-of-mass energy in the few-TeV range.
-If something should go wrong with the Standard Model Higgs sector we can expect to see something else curing unitarity around the TeV scale.
+This number is one of the motivations to build the LHC as a high energy collider with a partonic center--of--mass energy in the few-TeV range.
+If something had gone wrong with the Standard--Model--like Higgs sector we could have expected to see something else curing unitarity around the TeV scale.
+A Higgs boson too heavy to be produced at the LHC would essentially not been able to function as a Higgs boson.